Degenerate crossing number and signed reversal distance: Topology of the reversal distance

-\begin{theorem} If a signed permutation $\pi$ is non-orientable and has no non-trivial blocks then $d(\pi,id)=eg(\pi)$, and the HP algorithm gives a sequence of reversals of this optimal length. \end{theorem}
+\begin{theorem} If an sc-permutation $\pi$ is non-orientable and reduced, then $d^c(\pi,I)=eg(\pi)$, and the HP algorithm gives a sequence of sc-reversals of this optimal length. \end{theorem}

 This theorem follows at once from the following lemma.
+Recall that an sc-permutation is reduced if its component tree has only one connected component and to clean an sc-permutation we identify homotopic edges.

-\begin{restatable}{lemma}{noblock} Let $\pi$ be a non-orientable signed permutation without non-trivial blocks, $(i,i+1)$ be a reversible pair of maximal score, and $\sigma$ be a reversal that makes $i$ and $i+1$ homotopic such that $\pi \cdot \sigma$ is not the identity.
-Then $\pi \cdot \sigma$ is non-orientable and has no non-trivial blocks. \end{restatable}
+\begin{restatable}{lemma}{noblock} Let $\pi$ be a non-orientable and reduced sc-permutation, let $(i,i+1)$ be a reversible pair of maximal score, and let $\sigma$ be an sc-reversal that makes $i$ and $i+1$ homotopic, then either \begin{itemize} \item $\pi \cdot \sigma$ is either $I$ or its flip, or \item $\pi \cdot \sigma$ is non-orientable and is reduced once it is cleaned. \end{itemize} \end{restatable}